dhutapratama/docs/http-tests.md

 <a name="exception-handling"></a>
 ### Exception Handling

 Sometimes you may want to test that your application is throwing a specific exception.
-To ensure that the exception does not get caught by Laravel's exception handler and returned as an HTTP response, you may invoke the `withoutExceptionHandling` method before making your request:
+To ensure that the exception does not get caught by Lets's exception handler and returned as an HTTP response, you may invoke the `withoutExceptionHandling` method before making your request:

     $response = $this->withoutExceptionHandling()->get('/');